Surpassing spectator qubits with photonic modes and continuous measurement for Heisenberg-limited noise mitigation: Results

-The potential for Heisenberg-limited scaling discussed above is interesting from the perspective of fundamental performance limits.
-In App.~\ref{app:internal-loss}, we discuss the breakdown of this Heisenberg-limited scaling caused by non-zero internal loss in the spectator mode.
+The potential for Heisenberg-limited scaling is interesting from the perspective of fundamental performance limits.
+In App.~\ref{app:internal-loss} and Fig.~\ref{fig:internal-loss}, we discuss the breakdown of this Heisenberg-limited scaling caused by non-zero internal loss in the spectator mode.
 While these fundamental scaling constraints involve output photon number, from a practical perspective, a more common constraint comes from only being able to work with a finite number of total \emph{intracavity} photons.
-These technical limitations can arise for a variety of reasons, e.g. nonlinear effects, heating, input power limits, or a breakdown of the dispersive approximation.
-In addition, minimizing $\LamImp(t)$ at some finite time $t_0$ is more important in most cases than minimizing the asymptotic dephasing rate in the long-time limit (as we did in the previous subsection).
+These technical limitations can arise for a variety of reasons, e.g., nonlinear effects, heating, input power limits, or a breakdown of the dispersive approximation.
+In addition, minimizing $\LamImp(t)$ at some finite time $t_0$ is more important in most cases than minimizing the asymptotic dephasing rate in the long-time limit.

-We minimize $\LamImp(t_0)$ (cf.~Eq.~\eqref{eq:lambda-add}) at a fixed target evolution time $t_0<\infty$ over the partition of intracavity photon number $\nbartoti = \nbardi + \nbarsqi$, while holding $\nbartoti \gg 1$ fixed \footnote{The assumption of $\nbartoti\gg1$ is used to identify the long-time regime in what follows; however, $\nbartoti\gtrsim 10$ is sufficient.}.
+We minimize $\LamImp(t_0)$ (cf.~Eq.~\eqref{eq:lambda-add}) at a fixed target evolution time $t_0<\infty$ over the partition of intracavity photon number $\nbartoti = \nbardi + \nbarsqi$, while holding $\nbartoti \gg 1$ fixed.
+(The assumption of $\nbartoti\gg1$ is used to identify the long-time regime in what follows; however, $\nbartoti\gtrsim 10$ is sufficient.)
 The intracavity displacement photon number $\nbardi = |\langle\hat{a}\rangle|^2$ is given by Eq.~\eqref{eq:displacement-nbar}, and the intracavity squeezing photon number $\nbarsqi$ is given by

-Recall that $\kappa_\phi = (1+\lambda_2)\kappa_c$ is dependent on $\nbarsqi$ through $\lambda_2$, thus it is allowed to vary when minimizing $\LamImp(t_0)$.
-We find that there are three distinct optimization regimes in $t_0$: the short-time regime $t_0\lesssim 1/\kappa_c$, the long-time regime $t_0 \gg \nbartoti^2 /\kappa_c$, and the intermediate regime $1/\kappa_c \lesssim t_0 \lesssim \nbartoti^2/\kappa_c$.
+Recall that $\kappa_\phi = (1+\lambda_2)\kappa_{\rm c}$ is dependent on $\nbarsqi$ through $\lambda_2$, thus it is allowed to vary when minimizing $\LamImp(t_0)$.
+We find that there are three distinct optimization regimes in $t_0$: the short-time regime $t_0\lesssim 1/\kappa_{\rm c}$, the long-time regime $t_0 \gg \nbartoti^2 /\kappa_{\rm c}$, and the intermediate regime $1/\kappa_{\rm c} \lesssim t_0 \lesssim \nbartoti^2/\kappa_{\rm c}$.